Suryadevelops/robinhood-clone/README.md

+# Wecome to my robinhood clone

+This a clone of the famous stock market called robinhood.
+I have cloned the home page of the website.
+You can use this as a reference or make one yourself for your portfolio as i'm made.
+Feel free to fork this and use.

+For contact - suryadevelops@gmail.com

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).